-Conservatorship is a legal term referring to the legal responsibilities of a conservator over the affairs of a person who has been deemed unable to act on his or her own behalf.
-A request to provide a conservator/guardianship agreement occurs when a transaction is handled by someone other than the named customer.
+A conservator or guardianship agreement is a written document that describes someone’s legal responsibilities for the affairs of another person who is unable to act on his or her own behalf.
+A conservator/guardianship agreement lets someone other than the named customer handle a transaction.
 This can occur in transactions that involve:

 - Acting and providing signatures on behalf of an individual who is not yet of legal age, as defined by the state